Tips & Tricks to Topstitch Like a Pro

 Lengthen Your Stitch When Topstitching

 Topstitching is easier when you use the right tools.
-If you find it difficult holding that parallel line at ¼”, an edge-stitching foot can help.
+If you find it difficult to hold that parallel line at ¼”, an edge-stitching foot can help.
+In the table below, I’ve listed some nifty tools for specific topstitching jobs.

 Sewing Jobs The Right Tool